 The advantages of buying a metal/steel climbing frame:

 Metal climbing frames have become much more durable and can last just as long as the highest-quality wooden frames.
 Especially if you buy a climbing frame from Vuly, the frames are made from double galvanised steel covered with powder coating to protect them against rust.

 Modern metal climbing frames are made to suit your needs, meaning they can be customised how you want.
 This is made possible, through thoughtfully designed joints and lightweight frames.
 With a range of climbing frame attachments, you can make it outdoor play equipment everyone in the family can enjoy.

 Metal climbing frames are also cheaper to make, meaning they’re cheaper to buy.
 And with the option of customising each frame, you can create a frame that suits your budget!

 If you buy a cheapy made a climbing frame, you can expect there to be some compromise in craftsmanship and quality.
 But, if you buy a quality made climbing frame like the ones sold at Vuly, you shouldn’t have too many issues.

 Rusting can still occur and is more susceptible if installing it next to the saltwater.
 In this case, more maintenance will be needed to retain the quality of the climbing frame.

 You should buy a climbing frame that suits your needs and your family's lifestyle.
+Customizable, high-quality, wooden swing sets are available with unlimited combinations.
 At Vuly, we’re obviously biased towards a metal climbing frame like the one sold on our website.
 How can you go past the double galvanised steel combined with our signature powder-coating?